amrvac/amrvac/doc/par.md

 additional scalar variable `Psi`.
 The algorithm of 'glm' is described by Dedner et al. as _Equation (24)_ in
 _Journal of Computational Physics 175, 645-673 (2002) doi:10.1006/jcph.2001.6961_.
-The default one with parameter **mhd_glm_extended=.true.** is the extended GLM-MHD with divb related sources terms in momemtum and energy equation.
-The GLM-MHD method without the sources terms is used when `mhd_glm_extended=.false.`.
-The parameter `mhd_glm_alpha` ranging from 0 to 1.0 is the ratio of the diffusive to advective time scales for divb cleaning.
 You can choose 'lindejanhunen', 'lindepowel', or 'lindeglm' to use combined divb cleaning.

 Projection scheme using multigrid Poisson solver by Teunissen and Keppens in